 After arriving in Belgium, it might be convenient to have someone who can translate information, documents etc. from Dutch to your mother tongue or vice versa.
 If you have to present documents for official procedures (e.g. birth or marriage certificate, diplomas etc.) it might be necessary to have a sworn translation.

-- Ask the authorities concerned whether you need a sworn translator or interpreter when starting an official procedure at the city office (Stadskantoor), your employer, your school, etc.
+- Ask the authorities concerned whether you need a so-called sworn translator (beëdigd vertaler) when starting an official procedure at the city office (Stadskantoor), your employer, your school,....
+A sworn translator is a translator who has taken a professional oath before the court.
+This translator is authorized to translate certain official documents and to provide them with a personal stamp, signature and affidavit.

 - If you need a sworn translator/interpreter: Consult Lextra Lingua (website in Dutch or French only) or go to the court of first instance (website in Dutch, French and German only) of Leuven.
 They have contact details of all sworn translators.
 At the City Office (Stadskantoor) and the Civic Affairs Office (dienst Burgerzaken), a (limited) list is also available.